auroraextensions/whiteboard/topic/Token.md

 ## Description

 Magento provides the `Magento\Framework\Math\Random`<sup>1</sup> class for generating random data.
-This is particularly useful when you need things like tokens, nonces, and salts.
+This class is particularly useful when you need things like tokens, nonces, and salts, and is used in several areas of the framework.
+However, we'd prefer to have an entirely static class that provides the same functionality, which we can do with PHP builtins.

 In the example below, the `Token` class provides two `static` methods:

 + `generate`
 + `isHex`

-The `generate` method utilizes `random_bytes` for random sequence generation, and the `isHex` method verifies the given sequence contains only hexidecimal characters.
+The `generate` method utilizes `random_bytes`<sup>2</sup> for random sequence generation, and the `isHex` method verifies the given sequence contains only hexidecimal characters.

 ## Usage